cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Open_Shortest_Path_First_v3_-_OSPFv3.md

 author: Unknown
 weight: 195
 pageID: 8362924
+aliases:
+ - /old/Open_Shortest_Path_First_v3_-_OSPFv3.html
 ---
 # Open Shortest Path First v3 - OSPFv3

-<span id="src-8362924_indexterm-9E3375CE54CAE64F58FEB35EADC4DB54">OSPFv3
-</span><span id="src-8362924_indexterm-89158741B8A05A68C015A01C79CE35C0">is
-a revised </span>version of OSPFv2 to support the IPv6 address family.
-Refer to [Open Shortest Path First (OSPF) Protocol](Open_Shortest_Path_First_-_OSPF.html) for a discussion on the basic concepts, which remain the same between the two versions.
+OSPFv3 is a revised version of OSPFv2 to support the IPv6 address family.
+Refer to [Open Shortest Path First (OSPF) Protocol](/old/Open_Shortest_Path_First_-_OSPF.html) for a discussion on the basic concepts, which remain the same between the two versions.

 OSPFv3 has changed the formatting in some of the packets and LSAs either as a necessity to support IPv6 or to improve the protocol behavior based